 2. COFFEE!
 Make it as strong as you like, add what you like, or just drink it black and save the calories but still perk up.
 Oh, now I get it -- perk up.
 Percolator, perk...takes me a minute.
 God bless whoever came up with this truly efficient delivery system for my favorite legal addicitive stimulant. :)

 3. Naptime.
-It can be amazing what you can get done in a couple of hours...or not.
+It can be amazing what you can get done in a couple of hours...or not.1.
+A husband who is technologically savvy.
+I learn (and then promptly forget) new things about the computer nearly daily thanks to him.

 4. Baby feet, their toes in particular.
 I could just eat them up!